Skip to main content

 What Is a Metabolic Profile?

-A is a detailed snapshot of your unique biochemistry at a specific moment in time.
+A metabolic profile is a detailed snapshot of your unique biochemistry at a specific moment in time.
 It moves beyond a simple symptom checklist, using comprehensive laboratory analysis to measure the precise levels of hormones, inflammatory markers, and other critical biomarkers circulating in your system.
 This data provides an objective look at your internal communication network, revealing where signaling may be suboptimal.

 Creating this profile involves assessing key areas of your physiology: